 Clearly the industry is taking notice.
 The Stripe model has been cloned in multiple different markets by the likes of Conekta in Mexico, Razorpay in India, Telr in South east Asia, and many more sure to follow.
 Even PayPal has responded in a material way to compete with Stripe.
 They acquired Braintree payments in 2013 for $800M all cash, and last week Braintree announced the launch of developer and merchant friendly tools that will place them head to head with Stripe’s core competencies.
 Stripe is a powerful disruptor and will continue to shake up the payments industry.
 Their support for expediting the merchants’ ability to get up an running with little barriers to entry will motivate more startups to create more online businesses create increasingly valuable services for consumers, in expanded markets, while challenging its competitors to do the same.
 The ultimate winners are both the businesses and consumers .
 Stripe is fundamentally important as it is changing the fundamentals of business itself.

 Kathryn Loewen is an experienced CEO, aspiring data scientist & recognized thought leader in payments technology.
-She is the Founder of a complex business intelligence & payment analytics company.
+She is the Founder of Control, a business intelligence platform that orchestrates & simplifies complex payment data visualization at scale.
 Control’s enterprise analytics are used by some of the world’s largest payment processors.
-Kathryn was responsible for negotiating and securing partnerships with Stripe, PayPal (PYPL), Square (SQ), and Visa Inc (V) (Authorize.net
+Kathryn was responsible for securing partnerships & leading technical integrations with Stripe, PayPal (PYPL), Square (SQ), and Visa Analytics (V) (Authorize.net /Cybersource ).